binnyva/DZG-Notes/Memory is Unreliable Storage.md

 ---

 - Duration Neglect: We remember specific memory from an event rather than the total duration.
-- Peak End Rule: We overemphasize what happens at the end of the event rather that the entire event.
+- Peak End Rule: We overemphasize what happens at the peak and at the end of the event rather that the entire event.